Running with a View: 19 Fantastic Paths!

 Address & Parking: Parking in Julia Davis Park (700 S Capitol Blvd, Boise, ID 83702) is free and a great place to start your jog.
 There are plenty of amenities at this park including picnic tables to enjoy a lunch after your run.

-What a treat to take a leisurely weekend morning jog along Boise’s amazing 25 multi-purpose paved recreational path.
+What a treat to take a leisurely weekend morning jog along Boise’s amazing 25 mile long multi-purpose paved recreational path.
 The tree-lined beauty provides fantastic views of the river throughout most of it’s course.
 The greenbelt is one of the most relaxing places to run in Boise.
 Early morning hours are prime time for wildlife spotting, including opportunities for numerous deer sightings.

 A beautiful path in an amazing little city.
 Don’t pass out on this free natural attraction – the best Boise has to offer.
 It makes running on your vacation that much easier!